paweljarosz/defarc/README.md

 ## Installation

 In order to use DefArc in your Defold game add it to your [game.project](defold://open?path=/game.project) as a [Defold library dependency](https://defold.com/manuals/libraries/).
+Don't forget to fetch the libraries.

 Once added, you must require the main Lua module in scripts via